PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 Before she turned to walk towards the house, Tom scooped up a handful of apple flesh.
 She paused to finish eating, gobbling messy mouthfuls.
 As she drew close to the house, the remains of the door latch caught Tom’s attention.
-In truth it was a mangled, rusted wreck that had once been a latch, but Tom had never seen it any other way than it was now.
+It was a mangled, rusted wreck that had once been a latch, but Tom had never seen it any other way.
 The latch on the giant’s door was the first functioning one she had ever seen.

-Licking her hands clean she wondered if this mangled latch could be bent back into shape.
+Licking her hands clean she wondered if the mangled latch could be bent back into shape.
 But then shadows of anxiety arrived as she remembered how others would react.

-Now she was aware of her family behind the door and defensive instincts pulled her back from such thoughts: stay unnoticed, be invisible: don’t change the latch.
+Now aware of her family behind the door defensive instincts pulled her back: stay unnoticed, be invisible: don’t change the latch.
 Tom closed her mind, stiffened her muscles and pulled the heavy door open.

 Inside the smell of baked apple was overpowering.
 The heavy door slammed shut behind her.
-In the thick air, for a second, Tom felt sick of apples.
+In the thick air, for a second, Tom was sick of apples.
 But the feeling quickly passed.
-She chastised herself with the obvious:  the apple was a life saver.
+She chastised herself for the obvious: the apple being a life saver.
 Besides, the pips in her pocket could be interesting.

-Tom could see there was no good seat available.
-Around the table sprawled a rowdy mess of brothers.
+There was no good seat available.
+Around the table sprawled her rowdy mess of brothers.
 They occupied all but one seat: the smallest and least sturdy.
 Tom wanted to sit so she sat there.

 Often there were brawls over the precious little they had.
 Seats (or more specifically seats and seat positions) were a common cause of trouble.
 Tom wasn’t bothered.
 Once or twice she might have had to fight for the right to be left alone.
 That was worth fighting for but little else was.